perkdrew/denoising-autoencoders/README.md

-# denoising-autoencoders
+# Denoising with Autoencoders

-Denoising images and documents with convolutional autoencoders
+I denoise images and documents with convolutional autoencoders.